DataDog/integrations-core/azure_active_directory/README.md

 ### Installation

-This integration uses log forwarding from Azure using Event hub to Datadog and cofiguring Azure AD to forward activity logs to the event hub.
+This integration forwards logs to Datadog using Azure with Event Hubs.
+Configure Azure AD to forward activity logs to the event hub.

 ### Configuration